How Much Does it Cost to Install an EV Charger at Home?

 Professional Installation vs. DIY

-Professional installation will typically result in a higher upfront cost, but a higher quality installation.
+Professional ev charger installation will typically result in a higher upfront cost, but a higher quality installation.
 A licensed electrician will ensure that your charger is installed correctly to manufacturer's specifications and in compliance with the Canadian Electric Code.
 The increased costs for a professional installation typically result from the higher costs of running a licensed business including insurance, permitting, labor, and administrative costs.

 Black Mercedes EQS AMG in a finished garage charging using a wallbox charger.